prasunanand/gsoc_blog/blog2.md

                     &parametrization)
 ...
 ```
-Here z.transpose is wrong due to boxing
+Here z.transpose is wrong due to boxing.
 So, we used
 ```ruby
 zt = (z*5).transpose/5
 ```